Curriculum Area Leader: Mr S Dhanda

 Key Stage 3

 Students in Years 7 and 8 have one lesson of Computing each week.
 They follow a scheme of work which focuses on different topics each half term.
-Extended learning projects are also set and these contribute to the National Curriculum level achieved.

 Key Stage 4

 Students at Key Stage 4 have two lessons each week.
 The following option courses are available: